 For audio playback, the XR runs the full gamut, and supports AAC-LC, HE-AAC, HE-AAC v2, Protected AAC, MP3, Linear PCM, Apple Lossless, FLAC, Dolby Digital (AC-3), Dolby Digital Plus (E-AC-3), and Audible (formats 2, 3, 4, Audible Enhanced Audio, AAX, and AAX+) files.
 As for videos, HEVC, H.264, MPEG-4 Part 2, and Motion JPEG, as well as High Dynamic Range with Dolby Vision and HDR10 content are supported.

 Once you've decided to commit to either purchasing or upgrading to the iPhone XR, you'll naturally want to know what you'll receive.
-Upon the opening the box, you'll get the usual goodies apart from the iPhone, which includes the Lightning cable and 5-watt power adapter, a set of Lightning-equipped EarPods, and a companion Lightning to 3.5 mm adapter, along with documentation and SIM removal tool.
+Upon the opening the box, you'll get the usual goodies apart from the iPhone, which includes the Lightning cable and 5-watt power adapter, a set of Lightning-equipped EarPods, documentation, and SIM removal tool.
+What you don't get is a Lightning to 3.5 mm headphone jack adapter.

 To summarize, you'll get the following:

 - 5-Watt USB power adapter